(Go ahead, click on the link if you want to watch the six minute cartoon.)

 I’m not breaking new ground by expounding on that theory, but let me expand a bit.
 Among other ridiculous and inane things I’ve had running around inside my head since I was a child was this wispy melody, “something, something Katie, she ain’t no lady …”

 I knew it was from my mind’s way-back machine and it was probably pasted into my consciousness back during early mornings while sitting in my jammies watching cartoons.
 That was all.
-I think it might also have made some pre-sexual watermark in my mind, indelible yet faded.
 I found myself humming it just now while folding laundry.

 Okay World Wide Web, what can you tell me?